Chic African Culture Africa Factbook

 Nothing is got without pains but a bad name - African Proverb

-Images and in-depth explanations from best-loved African Proverbs on courage, strength and resilience teach let no threat discourage life.
-Your energy, force, might, and power may become low but is never depleted because courage is a seed sown deep inside tour inner being.
+We have images and in-depth explanations from best-loved African Proverbs on courage, strength, and resilience teaching let no threat discourage life.
+Your energy, force, might, and power may become low but are never depleted because courage is a seed sown deep inside your inner being.

 Monday to Sunday Sun to Moon with Courage.
 African Proverbs on 24/7 courage, strength and resilience.